pawatsethaput/OpenBank/OAuth-1.0-Server.md

 # Step 4 : Accessing to protected resources :

-Once the application have an a access token an secret token, it can access to protected resources.
+Once the application have an a access token and secret token, it can access to protected resources.
 The request is the same as in step 3 except the oauth_verifer which MUST not be included in the **header**.

 Please see the API documentation for more details how to access protected resources.